RevealBi/Documentation/en/filters/visualization-filters.md

 At a visualization level, you can also apply "quick" filters, which allow you to dynamically filter the visualization contents as the quick filter selection changes.
-These become part of the dashboard definition, and can't be modified by consumers of the dashboard.
+These become part of the dashboard definition and can't be modified by consumers of the dashboard.

 In order to define a quick filter, select the **Add a Visualization Filter** button on top of your visualization in the Visualizations